A02l01/INFEST/README.md

                         the first image provided.
   -w WRITE_VIDEO, --write-video WRITE_VIDEO
                         Write videos of samples to this directory.
+  -a {gif,mp4}, --animate {gif,mp4}
+                        If --write-video is specified, what video format should the files be?
+                        Default: mp4, requires ffmpeg.
+GIF has no additional dependencies.
   -n NCPU, --ncpu NCPU  How many images to process in parallel.
   -d DPI, --dpi DPI     If writing a video, what resolution should it have?
 Default: 150 -s FRAMESTEP, --framestep FRAMESTEP